mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 will be using some of them before long, so take a look around!

 Some versions of QGIS have a separate :guilabel:`Control rendering order` checkbox just underneath the Layers list.
 Don't worry if you can't see it.
-It will be addressed later.
+If it is present, ensure that it's checked for now.

 .. note::  A vector layer is a dataset, usually of a specific kind of object, such as roads, trees, etc. A vector layer can consist of either points,